Syspherion/CppND-Capstone-Tennis-Game/README.md

   * starts at center of the game
   * starts moving in a random direction
   * a new ball can be generated with the space-key
-  * if ball hits side-wall, it bounces in a random-opposite direction
+  * if ball hits side-wall, it bounces of
 * counting points
-  * if ball hits wall behind one player, the opposite player gains one point and ball disapears
+  * if ball hits wall behind one player, the opposite player gains one point.
   * points are counted at the top-bar
+* There is a configuration class which can be used to configure the game
+  * player names
+  * racket size

 ## Dependencies for Running Locally
 * cmake >= 3.7